-Three MHSA High Score Awards will be giving in this division, divided by rider age.
-Once section will be offered for riders age 18-35, and one section for riders over 35 years of age, and one section for riders over 50 years of age.
-Points for MHSA High Score Awards will be rated as high as Amateur Owner Hunter Section regardless of the money offered.
-Where an Amateur Owner Hunter Section is not offered but the show offers Adult Amateur Section, points for MSHA High Score Awards will be 'C' rated.
+Three MHSA High Score Awards will be given in this division, divided by rider age.
+One section will be offered for riders aged 18-35, and one section for riders over 35 years of age, and one section for riders over 50 years of age.